jamesnolanverran/dmap/readme.md

 An optional initialization function allows switching between these models.

----

-## Design Considerations

-### Hash Collisions
-- The library stores **raw key bytes** for keys of size **1, 2, 4, and 8 bytes**.
-If an index collision occurs, keys are compared directly.
-- For string and custom struct keys, **two 64-bit hashes** are stored instead of the full key.
-NOTE: While hash collisions are extremely rare (less than 1 in 10¹⁸ for a trillion keys), they are still possible.
-Still looking at other options.

 ### Error Handling
 - By default, memory allocation failures trigger an error and exit().
 - A custom error handler can be set using `dmap_set_error_handler` to handle allocation failures gracefully.

----

 ## Limitations